mylliberty/Movie_app/README.md

  > npm install

  * Account for admin status is
- > username: daniyar
+ > username: dana
- > password: 0404
+ > password: dana

  * If you want to see the database using VScode, here is the links
- > mongodb+srv://daniyaradil2004:3872fsFF@cluster0.rqufec3.mongodb.net/assik4
+ > mongodb+srv://dana:dana@cluster0.dfjnrfx.mongodb.net/MovieDB